Agent Simulation Synthetic Data Generation#

 ../_images/omni_replicator_agent_camera_number_list.gif

-ORA enables you to quickly modify settings using the UI.
-Here is a simple example that demonstrates how to adjust the number of characters and cameras in the stage:
+ORA enables you to modify settings using the UI.
+Here is an example that demonstrates how to adjust the number of characters and cameras in the stage:

 1. Load the default configuration file and click the Set Up Simulation button in the Configuration File panel.
 This action generates a scene with 5 characters and 5 cameras, as specified by the Character Number and Camera Number values in their respective panels.